BitEscrow/escrow-sdk/README.md

 ]
 ```

-Currently, the CVM only supports one method, and that is the `sign` method.
+Currently, the CVM only supports one method, and that is the `endorse` method.
 This method is designed to accept a number of signatures, then execute an action based on a quorum of signatures being reached.
 The threshold for this quorm is defined in the proposal terms.

-The `sign` method uses compact signature proofs that are designed to be easy to work with.
+The `endorse` method uses that are designed to be easy to work with.
 They are inspired by `NIP-26` delegation proofs, and can support an optional query string to provide additional parameters.

 ```ts
 // Includes a reference id, pubkey, proof id, signature and timestamp.